Applications for 2024 are now closed. See the description and requirements below if you are thinking of applying in the future.

 - Reimbursement funding will be available for shipping artwork to and from group exhibition, within reason.

 Who Can Apply

-Ideal applicants will have a strong body of work with a unique voice or perspective, a dedication to exploring place, and an interest in participating in a contemporary dialogue.
+Ideal applicants will have a strong body of work with a unique voice or perspective, a self-driven dedication to learning about place, and an interest in participating in a contemporary dialogue.
 We welcome applicants from all backgrounds and career levels, media and practice.
 We’re not currently accepting applications from previous artists-in-residence in the program.
-Because of our rural setting, having your own transportation during the residency is essential.
+We do not currently accept applications from international residents.

 Applications are due by October 31, 2023 with notification by December 15.

 For further questions, you can email the Tallgrass Artist Residency team at: firstname.lastname@example.org